tcdi/plrust/doc/src/dependencies.md

 $$;
 ```

-### Operations Notes
+### Operational Notes

 - The dependency allow-list file must be configured in `postgresql.conf` where its full path is the value of the
 `plrust.allowed_dependencies` GUC.

-- This file must be readable by the user that Postgres backend connections are run as.
-Typically, the user named is named
+- This file must be readable by the user that Postgres backend connections are run.
+Typically, the user is named `postgres`.
-`postgres`.

 - The file is read, parsed, and validated every time a `CREATE FUNCTION ...
 LANGUAGE plrust` statement is executed.
 Doing
 so allows an administrator to modify it without requiring a Postgres cluster restart.